-Field or Button Description Show graphic [check box] Use to show a graphic on the report header.
-Height/Width.
-Enter the height and width of the selected graphic.
-These values determine the graphic appearance on the generated report.
-Show report title [check box] Select and enter a report title to appear on the report header.
-Tabular report [check box] Generates a tabular report of the included samples.
-A tabular report contains the numeric values contributed by each sample.
-X Axis Order by [group box] Select the order in which x-axis statistics are placed.
-Sort by: [3] Time.
+Selections Description X Axis Order By [group box] Select the order in which x-axis statistics are placed.
+Sort by: Time.
 Time the files were analyzed.
 File name.
 Alphanumeric order.
 Date.
 Date the files were analyzed.
 Minutes.
 Minutes elapsed from the first file placed on the list, which is the earliest-analyzed file.
 Days.
 Number of days elapsed from the first file placed on the list, which is the earliest-analyzed file.
-For fields an tons on page d buttons not listed in this table, see Common Fields and But - e 2 - 4.
+For fields a Buttons on nd buttons not listed in this table, see Common Fields and page 2 - 4.